mambiux/LLAMA.CPP-ROCm/README.md

 Welcome to the ultimate guide to building your own AI AMD inference server!
 This repository is packed with everything you need to replicate my success of getting llama.cpp work well with ROCm on a Ryzen 7 5700U-powered system.

-Whether you're a hobbyist, developer, or researcher, I hope this guide will help you harness the power of your hardware to run AI models efficiently.
+Whether you're a hobbyist, developer, or researcher, I hope this guide will help you harness the power of your AMD hardware to run AI models efficiently.

 This build is a showcase of how to unlock the potential of an AMD Ryzen 7 5700U integrated GPU, delivering exceptional AI inference performance with minimal resources.